opensearch-project/opensearch-spark/docs/ppl-lang/ppl-flatten-command.md

 ### Syntax
-`flatten <field> [As alias]`
+`flatten <field> [As aliasSequence]`

 * field: to be flattened.
 The field must be of supported type.
-* alias: to be used as alias for the flattened-output fields.
-Need to put the alias in brace if there is more than one field.
+* aliasSequence: to be used as aliasSequence for the flattened-output fields.
+Better to put the aliasSequence in brace if there is more than one field.

 ### Test table
 #### Schema